In the unfortunate event that your husband, wife or civil partner dies, then you may be entitled to bereavement support.

 While this will in no way make up for your loss, the hope is that it will give you some security to prevent you from experiencing financial hardship due to the costs that are incurred when a spouse or civil partner dies.

-Carry on reading for more information about what bereavement grants are available and whether you are eligible to claim, you can find out more information on dependency claims here.
+Carry on reading for more information about what bereavement grants are available and whether you are eligible to claim them.
+You can find out more information on dependency claims here.

 Claiming Bereavement Support Payment